binooa/GEMM-ArchProfiler/README.md

 ---

 - [Introduction](docs/introduction.md)
-**Note**: Installation of the packages must be done in the exact order specified in the documentation.
+-**Note**: Installation of the packages must be done in the exact order specified in the documentation.
 Skipping or reordering steps may result in errors.
 - [Step 1 : Installation of gem5 architectural simulator](docs/gem5installation.md)
 - [Step 2 : Installation of darknet CNN library & Customization of darknet CNN library ](docs/darknetinstallation.md)
 - [Step 3 : GEMM Algorithm(s) Implementation in Customised darknet CNN library](docs/darkentinstallation.md)